We have all experienced it – the new furniture we were so excited about begins to fade, crack, or fall apart after only a few years.

 If you are buying furniture with upholstery, you will face an additional challenge – making sure the upholstery won’t wear out in a few short months

-Unless you are an expert, it is difficult to judge upholstery by only looking at it.
-Cheaper furniture also has upholstery that appears neat on the exterior.
+Unless you are an expert, it is difficult to judge upholstery by just looking at it.
+Even cheaper furniture has upholstery that appears neat on the exterior.

 So how do you test upholstery?